d-bl/GroundForge/docs/help/Advanced.md

 ![](images/overlapping-checkers.png)

 Initially, the copies will be placed side by side.
-Click on the black arrows to nudge the copies so that the copies overlap.
+Click on the black arrows to nudge the copies so that they overlap.

 ### Initialize stitches